 Toni Gonzalez was born in Tortosa (Catalonia - Spain) in 1956 and educated in Barcelona as an Industrial Engineering and Actor.

-He is consultant for mobility in the arts and internationalisation of culture based in Barcelona, Toni Gonzalez also works under the brand name "International Scene".
+Toni Gonzalez is an arts consultant for the strategic development and transformation, the mobility and the internationalisation of performing arts and music projects based in Barcelona, Toni Gonzalez also works under the brand name "International Scene".
 Prepares and supports arts organisations in their internationalisation.
 Designs and curates projects for the exchange of knowledge of the cultural and artistic practices.
 Analyses and investigates cultural policies and good practices in the field of internationalisation, arts management and the performing arts and music sectors.
 He inexhaustibly communicate the results of his experiences by lectures, articles and publications.

 Toni Gonzalez is member of the board of IETM (Informal European Theatre Meeting), and accredited consultant on internationalisation by ICEX-Next and IVACE (Instituto Valenciano de Competitividad Empresarial).
 He has been expert for assessment of proposals of the EU “Creative Europe” programme, vice-president of the “Asociación de Profesionales de la Gestión Cultural de Catalunya” (cultural managers Catalan association), co-founder and vice-president of the international network of performing arts markets “EurAm Bourse” and cofounder of Comedia Network, for the promotion and dissemination of culturally diverse performing arts make in Europe.